Paschou-Lab/ReAct/README.md

 rs1.179	1	85383	1	2	2000	2000	0.755939	0.045727	9.4317e-10
 rs1.890	1	453661	2	1	2000	2000	1.312954	0.045357	1.9365e-09
 ```
-Note that in the toy input, SNP rs1.1-rs1.1000 are all predefined causal SNPs with r = 1.2 (Please see read me of our simulator).
+Note that in the toy input, SNP rs1.1-rs1.1000 are all predefined causal SNPs with r = 1.2 (Please see read me of our Simulator).

 ## To run MetaAnalysis
 To run MetaAnalysis, go into the directory where the excutable locates and do: